 In 2020, we acted on associate feedback to develop training and engagement resources that help support people of color and indigenous people in our workforce and communities.

 The Home Depot was ranked one of Canada's best diversity employers in 2020 - for the 12th consecutive year.

-wore the orange apron in Canada in 2020
+34,000+ associates wore the orange apron in Canada in 2020